Providing the Academy with analysis and advice on pedagogical issues including teaching, curriculum design, assessment and evaluation.

 Monitoring all aspects of assessment including assessment design, compliance with assessment and evaluation processes, analysis of results, and finalisation of grades in collaboration with the Assessment Manager

 Final review of and issuing qualification certificates, transcripts and certificates of attendance

 Reviewing the Workshop Feedback Formsand the mid-course review (Learner Evaluation of Course & Tutor – LEC&T)

 Assisting with the Curriculum and Teaching Quality Evaluation (CTQE) process

 Preparing the CTQE reports with recommendations

-2 graduate or current students (based on motivation letter)
+1 graduate or current student (based on motivation letter)

-Remains informed of the activities and issues affecting the academic activities of the Academy
+Remains informed on a quarterly basis through written reports of the activities and issues affecting the academic activities of the Academy

 Ensures all Quality Assurance processes are adhered to through the quality reviews performed by the International Council for Open and Distance Education and the Online Learning Consortium